The Web UI

 What the UI shows

-The UI connects to the Profiler service and subscribes to a stream per panel, so every view refreshes on its own while a recording is in progress — there is nothing to reload.
+The UI connects to both local RPC services: RunControl for run history and Profiler for the views.
+Each panel subscribes to its own stream, so every view refreshes on its own while a recording is in progress — there is nothing to reload.
 The layout, top to bottom:

-• Topbar — connection status, a pause toggle for ingestion, a thread switcher, a symbol search (substring or regex), display-mode pills (on-CPU / off-CPU / wall), PMU-metric pills (IPC / L1-d misses / branch mispredicts), a binary-kind filter, and a light/dark toggle.
+• Topbar — connection status, a pause toggle for ingestion, a run selector (current run or a stopped run id), a thread switcher, a symbol search (substring or regex), display-mode pills (active / CPU / target / off-CPU / wall), PMU-metric pills (IPC / L1-d misses / branch mispredicts), a binary-kind filter, and a light/dark toggle.

 • Off-CPU reason legend and a wakers panel — what threads were blocked on, and who woke them.

-• Top-N table — the hot-leaf leaderboard, the same data as stax top, sortable by self or total.
+• Top-N table — the hot-leaf or target-span leaderboard, the same data as stax top, sortable by self or total.
+Its bar and primary duration follow the same display metric as the flamegraph, with target span counts on cooperating rows.

-The UI and the CLI are interchangeable: a run started from the CLI shows up in the browser, and vice versa.
+The UI and the CLI are interchangeable: a run started from the CLI shows up in the browser, and the browser's run selector uses the same non-mutating per-run query model as CLI --run.
 They are both just clients of the same daemon.

 Regenerating the RPC bindings